BonEvil/ESP8266-Single-Switch/README.md

 **Disclaimer:**
 I am in no way an expert on the ESP8266, development boards or micro-electronics in general.
 However, I have started to experiment extensively with them.
 I am a mobile application developer professionally which has led me to working with many peripherals including Bluetooth LE scanners and dongles, card reader sleds, and others.
 I have now ventured in to the world of IoT and I'm having fun so...

+\* Sorry, but I didn't capture any names as I was furiously typing away at this and it didn't originally occur to me to give credit.
+On the other hand, though, these were all open source with license to change the code for any purpose.
+But just to be clear, I'm feel a little bad about not giving the correct credits.
+As retribution, feel free to leave out my name if your next works uses code from here. :)